11. Tree and List Widgets

 model.append(["benjamin"])

-treeView = Gtk.TreeView(model)
+treeView = Gtk.TreeView(model=model)

 cellRenderer = Gtk.CellRendererText()